GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 /f/ can only occur in onset
-plosives can occur only in onset, either they become fricatives elsewhere or just drop plosives can occur only word initially
+plosives can occur only in onset, either they become fricatives elsewhere or just drop plosives can occur only word initially all non-high vowels in non-initial syllables become /a/

 voiceless vowels?????? maybe not